Integrated Continuous-time Hidden Markov Models: Discussion

 \subsection{Extensions}

 For definiteness of exposition, the models and algorithms above make a number of assumptions that are not in fact essential.

-I have assumed that behaviour is not observed at all, which is the most common case---though \citet{Blackwell2003} addresses the opposite case.
+I have assumed that behaviour is not observed at all, which is the most common case, though \citet{Blackwell2003} addresses the opposite case.
 Increasingly, partial information about behaviour is available, either through direct observation or through other kinds of telemetry such as accelerometry.
 The methods above can incorporate this extra information readily, by adding an extra term in the calculation of the likelihood at the time of the observation.

-As is widespread in movement analysis, including discrete-time HMMs, I have neglected GPS measurement error above.
-However, it can be readily incorporated by including extra variables in the state of the MCMC chain, representing the true, rather than observed, location at the time of each GPS fix.
+As is widespread in movement analysis, including discrete-time \HMMs, I have neglected GPS measurement error above.
+However, it can be readily incorporated by including extra variables in the state of the Markov chain used for inference, representing the true, rather than observed, location at the time of each GPS fix.
 See \citet{AlisonBAYSM} for an illustration of this in a similar context.
-Depending on the model, a more sophisticated Kalman filtering approach may also be possible c.f.\ \citeauthor{TheoVelocity} (in prep.).
+Depending on the model, a more sophisticated Kalman filtering approach may also be possible c.f.\ \citet{TheoVelocity}.

 As mentioned above, it is conceptually simplest to keep the rate $\kappa$ of potential switches as a constant.
 However, that requires the prior distributions for the rates $\lambda_i(\cdot)$ to be bounded above.
 An alternative is to allow $\kappa$ to be data-driven, via the $\lambda_{ij}(\cdot)$s.
-Some care is needed, since $\kappa$ is not really a parameter (for example, increasing $\kappa$ does not change the model at all, though it slows the computation) but \citeauthor{Hajar} (in prep.) show one successful approach.
+Some care is needed, since $\kappa$ is not really a parameter but rather a computational device (for example, increasing $\kappa$ does not change the model at all, though it slows the calculation), but one successful approach is explored in a 2019 University of Sheffield School of Mathematics and Statistics PhD thesis by H.\ Alkhezi.

 Finally, it may be desirable to allow behavioural switching to depend on the length of time already spent in the current state, as well as the absolute time and other covariates, as a kind of semi-Markov extension.
-Again, this can be done readily either by simply incorporating this elapsed time as an argument to $\lambda_{ij}(\cdot)$, which complicates the computation somewhat, or by extending the state space; again see \citeauthor{Hajar} (in prep.) for details.
+This can be done readily either by simply incorporating this elapsed time as an argument to $\lambda_{ij}(\cdot)$, which complicates the computation somewhat, or by extending the state space; again, see the thesis by Alkhezi for details.